mavlink/mavlink-devguide/en/services/gimbal_v2.md

 ### Gimbal Manager and Gimbal Device

-To accommodate for gimbals with varying degrees of capabilities and various hardware setups, "a gimbal" is conceptually split into two parts:
+To accommodate gimbals with varying capabilities, and various hardware setups, "a gimbal" is conceptually split into two parts:
 - **Gimbal Device:** the actual gimbal device, hardware and software.
 - **Gimbal Manager:** software to deconflict gimbal messages and commands from different sources, and to abstract the capabilities of the **Gimbal Device** from gimbal users.

-The gimbal manager and gimbal device expose respective *message sets* that can be used for: gimbal manager/device discovery, querying capabilities, publishing status, and various types of orientation/attitude control.
+The *Gimbal Manager* and *Gimbal Device* expose respective *message sets* that can be used for: gimbal manager/device discovery, querying capabilities, publishing status, and various types of orientation/attitude control.

-The key concept to understand is that a *Gimbal Manager* has a 1:1 relationship with a particular *Gimbal Device*, and is the only party on the MAVLink network that is allowed to directly command that device (and does so using the *Gimbal Device message set*).
+The key concept to understand is that a *Gimbal Manager* has a 1:1 relationship with a particular *Gimbal Device*, and is the only party on the MAVLink network that is allowed to directly command that device - it does so using the *Gimbal Device message set*.

-> **Note** The gimbal device must act only upon messages that come from the associated gimbal manager!
+> **Note** The *Gimbal Device* must act only upon messages that come from the associated *Gimbal Manager*!
   The device will however *broadcast* its status to all parties on the network (not just its manager).

 MAVLink applications (ground stations, developer APIs like the MAVSDK, etc.), and any other software that wants to control a particular gimbal, must do so via its *Gimbal Manager*, using the *Gimbal Manager message set*.